Transitioning from Military Service to the Civilian Workforce

 The veterans crews grew out of a partnership with Veterans Green Jobs in 2011, to help returning young veterans transition from military service to civilian life.

 Two of the CCC's early directors, the late B.T.
 Collins and Jack Dugan, were both military veterans themselves .
 The Corps' veterans program is dedicated to their memory.

-The CCC/USFS crews work on forest lands near Auburn and Lake Tahoe in Northern California, and in San Bernardino and San Diego counties in Southern California.
+The CCC/USFS crews work on forest lands near Lake Tahoe in Northern California, and in San Bernardino and San Diego counties in Southern California.
 There are both residential and nonresidential opportunities, depending on location.

 San Diego Veterans Video

 Veterans will work along California's North Coast or coastal areas in Santa Barbara, Ventura or northern Los Angeles counties to monitor and restore habitat crucial for rebuilding endangered fish populations.
 Participating veterans learn how to collect information on juvenile fish, identify habitat type, conduct topgraphical and spawner surveys and restore habitat.

 The program is a partnership with the CCC and the state Department of Fish and Wildlife, funded through the National Oceanic and Atmospheric Administration (NOAA).

 The paid technical training and marketable work experience the veterans receive is expected to serve as a bridge to a new career in the environmental field.